 When the facilitator says 'Evacuate, Evacuate!', Team 1 must evacuate from the starting point to a safe zone as soon as possible without running.
 Team 2 must place obstacles along the way or have people hinder the path.
 After a round, switch teams.
-Discuss:

 - What did the teams do well?
 What could be imporved? - What are the cases in which you would need to evacuate? - What are some do's and don'ts while evacuating?
 (Eg: Do try to evacuate with someone you know.
 Don't stay back to find someone.) - What happens when people crowd/run to evacuate?
 What can you do about it? - How can you stay calm while evacuating?
-(Deep breathing, following instructions) - Did you carry anything with you?
-An emergency backpack?
+(Deep breathing, following instructions)

-46 MAKE A DAILY ROUTINE
+MAKE A DAILY ROUTINE